 A large number of no shows and cancellations on a regular basis hinder a system's productivity.
 A high number of trip denials indicate possible capacity constraints.
-As shown below, the City's monitoring data, Transit Systems Records, for the period FY2010/11 to FY2013/14 reflects a total of 2,666 no shows and 3,374 cancellations.
-During this period, no shows and cancellations were 7.3% and 9.2% of total trips, respectively.
+As shown below, the City's monitoring data, Transit Systems Records, for the period FY2014/15 to FY2017/18 reflects a total of 3,865 no shows and 3,589 cancellations.
+During this period, no shows and cancellations were 5% and 4% of total trips, respectively, decreased from the FY2008-2014 numbers.
 Trip denials were less than 1% of all passenger trips.